Italian road to socialism: History

 The roots of the Italian road to socialism were in Antonio Gramsci's Prison Notebooks, in particular his considerations regarding historical materialism, the Unification of Italy, the role of intellectuals in society and the political party seen as the modern Prince in Machiavelli.

-Although the ties with the Soviet Union remained very close, a political difference between the PCI and the CPSU began to appear during the so-called Reconstruction phase (1945–1948), in which the party leadership gradually abandoned the prospect of an armed insurrection to establish the "dictatorship of the proletariat" in favor of collaborating in the construction of a "progressive democracy", i.e. a democracy destined to be increasingly open and participated by the masses.
+Although the ties with the Soviet Union remained very close, a political difference between the PCI and the Communist Party of the Soviet Union (CPSU) began to appear during the Reconstruction phase (1945–1948), in which the party leadership gradually abandoned the prospect of an armed insurrection to establish the "dictatorship of the proletariat" in favor of collaborating in the construction of a "progressive democracy", i.e. a democracy destined to be increasingly open and participated by the masses.
 For a period the leadership maintained a strategic duplicity between insurrection and parliamentarism.

-By the left, Giuseppe Di Vittorio, secretary of the union CGIL and Palmiro Togliatti, secretary of the Communist Party from 1927 to 1934 and from 1938 to 1964.
+By the left, Giuseppe Di Vittorio, secretary of the union CGIL and Palmiro Togliatti, the secretary of the PCI from 1927 to 1934 and from 1938 to 1964.